SMS Marketing Software Every Brand Should Be Using

 SMS Drip Campaigns

-In a drip campaign, SMS marketing should work like an automated email series, based on trigger actions or time lapses.
+In a drip campaign, SMS marketing should work as an automated email series, based on trigger actions or time lapses.
 Think of the last time you signed up for an email list with a retailer.
 Did they send you a 10% off coupon good for one week or similar promotion immediately after you signed up?
-If you didn’t use the coupon within the first few days, were you sent a reminder email?
-SMS marketing can work the same way.
+If you didn’t use the coupon within the first few days, where you sent a reminder email?
+SMS marketing can work in the same way.

 SMS marketing software should give you the ability to schedule mass broadcasts in advance, as well as automate messages to customers based on their actions.
 The benefit of this is creating a sense of urgency and “sweetening the deal.”